Energy Initiatives & Projects

 Numerous projects are planned and in process to improve HVAC systems across campus.
 These projects will improve the efficiency of the systems, provide better control of temperatures, and make those areas more comfortable for building occupants.

-- Nursing - HVAC System upgrades in the basement through third floor to more efficient units.
+HVAC System upgrades were completed in the basement through third floor to more efficient units.
 In addition, direct digital control valves and sensors replaced the old fan coil control valves, allowing for better control of temperatures on these floors.

 UIC has participated in the SEDAC Retrocommissioning program for several years.
 This program offers retro-commissioning guidance by identifying measures to improve the control, scheduling, and operation of energy consuming systems to match the current functional requirements of the building.
 The end result: significant energy and demand savings, and in